stanmaz/BBOalert/TamperMonkey/README.md

 - add to the page URL :
     - <b>&new</b> to clear the logfile cache before running the script
     - <b>&add</b> to run the script without clearing the cache
 - reload the page.
 The script will open pages for each board one-by-one and will add PBN data to the cache, until no more boards are available.
+Then the data will be saved in the <b>Dowloads</b> folder.

 Example :